jitacm/30DaysDevChallenge-Fundamentals/Tasks/Task-1/README.md

 ## 🧠 How the Vigenère Cipher Works (Decryption)

-* Use a keyword (in this case: `python`) to determine how much to shift each letter in the message.
+* Use a keyword (in this case: `github`) to determine how much to shift each letter in the message.
 * Repeat the keyword so it matches the length of the message.
 * For each letter in the message: